 - Joaquina has fusion Brazilian food made with organic ingredients.
 The owners from Minas Gerais set up a first location in Humaita, before heading to the Copacabana beach.

 - S Bistrô in Leme recommend their Tuba Miso and Tartar.

 Should You Stay in Copacabana?

 Finally it is definitely a feasible option with some cracking discount prices on offer staying in Copacabana.
-I like to describe Copacabana as a Carioca roots neighborhood, since you will be living side by side a whole bunch of eclectic Brazilians.
-Grannies, hustlers, workers, young people, rich kids they all congregate here.
+I like to describe Copacabana as a Carioca roots neighbourhood, since you will be living side by side an eclectic spread Brazilians.
+Grannies, hustlers, workers, young people, rich kids, they all congregate here.